|

 industries situated along them are switched - by

-computer systems in the late 1960s, US railroads
+the introduction of computer systems in the late

-where to spot loaded or empty cars for
+information such as where to spot loaded or empty

 Different US railroads use(d)